- As low as $770/Night

 - Approximately 3200 square feet

 Inside, the open floor plan offers plenty of space for cooking, entertaining, or calming.
-The completely equipped kitchen features a new 5-burner glass-top induction stove with two ovens (one sizable convection and one modest), a enormous microwave, a full-size refrigerator, and a commercial dishwasher.
-With ample cookware, dishes, and glasses, hosting a feast is painless, and our wraparound bar comfortably seats 10.
-The property has two bathrooms (each with two toilets), a separate shower room with two showers, a washer/dryer, and a marvelous outdoor shower.
+The entirely equipped kitchen features a new 5-burner glass-top induction stove with two ovens (one huge convection and one modest), a sizable microwave, a full-size refrigerator, and a commercial dishwasher.
+With ample cookware, dishes, and glasses, hosting a feast is simple, and our wraparound bar comfortably seats 10.
+The property has two bathrooms (each with two toilets), a separate shower room with two showers, a washer/dryer, and a exceptional outdoor shower.

-The home includes four private bedrooms (no sheets supplied—rental available for $10/bed with one week's notice):
+The home includes four private bedrooms (no sheets included—rental available for $10/bed with one week's notice):

 1 queen bedroom